4e6anenk0/settings_provider/README.md

 List<Property> secondSettigsConfig = [name];
 ```

-2. Let's create models for our property groups:
+2. Let's create models for our property groups (to find them in the tree):

 ```dart
 // A separate model for First screen settings